Bertrina Olivia West Al-Mahdi, PhD "Dr. O"

 Timothy believes in providing a safe environment for people of all walks of life.
 He is familiar with and support clients in the LGBTQIA+ community, non-traditional relationships, and those of non-mainstream religious affiliation.
 He takes pride in helping clients build stronger positive relationships, renew perspective, and step out of the box.

 Sara Zambo, APC

-Sara is a pre-licensed professional counselor, she graduated from Tiffin University with a BCJ in Forensic Psychology in 2016 and from Mercer University with an MS in Clinical Mental Health Counseling in 2020.
+Sara is a Associate Professional Counselor, she graduated from Tiffin University with a BCJ in Forensic Psychology in 2016 and from Mercer University with an MS in Clinical Mental Health Counseling in 2020.
 She is also a Nationally Certified Counselor (NCC).
 Sara has experience working with young adults experiencing trauma, anxiety, panic, depression, eating disorders, body image concerns, grief/loss, adjustment, and issues with self-esteem, identity, and relationships.
 Sara believes taking a person-centered approach creates a strong client-counselor relationship.
 In addition to taking a person-centered, she also incorporates techniques from CBT, DBT, and Narrative therapy as needed to address client’s unique needs and world view.

 Sara is married and a dog-mom to 3 wonderful dogs!
 She enjoys being active and enjoying life to its fullest!
 Sara is not only passionate about life, but is also passionate about helping clients create a new path to self-acceptance, self-compassion, and fulfillment

 Psychiatric Nurse, Intern